 A word about AutoCAD: It is assumed the procedure is similar but this article is focussed around BricsCAD.
 However only on minor details you may have to tweak some things.

 On the net there are examples of unexpected challenges related to work-space actions and LISP.
-See for example this, for an approach.

 In the title the word “Network” is included because focus is on a work group.
 It does not mean you cannot use this article in a stand-alone situation.
 Here we go…